steinim/gcp-terraform-workshop/README.md

 1. This tutorial assumes you already have a Cloud Platform account set up for your organization and that you are allowed to make organizational-level changes in the account.
 2. This tutorial assumes that you have the following tools installed.
     * Terraform (`brew install terrafrom`)
-    * Google Cloud SDK gcloud command-line tool (brew install gcloud`)
+    * Google Cloud SDK gcloud command-line tool (`brew install gcloud`)

 ### Costs
-This tutorial uses billable components of GCP, Google Cloud Storage and Compute Engine.
+Google Cloud Storage and Compute Engine are billable components.

 ## Objectives